NemoDarjeeling/Fintech512/week7/sql/sqlite.md

 VALUES(value_list);
 if there is no value_list in column_list, REPLACE is like INSERT; if there is, REPLACE really replace.
 ### transaction
+In SQL, a transaction is a sequence of one or more SQL statements that are executed as a single, atomic unit of work.
+A transaction is a fundamental concept in database management systems (DBMS), which allows multiple users to access and manipulate the same data concurrently while maintaining the consistency, isolation, and durability of the data.
+BEGIN TRANSACTION;

+UPDATE accounts SET balance = balance - 100 WHERE account_id = 123;
+UPDATE accounts SET balance = balance + 100 WHERE account_id = 456;
+COMMIT;

+In this transaction, two UPDATE statements are executed to subtract $100 from account 123 and add $100 to account 456.
+If both statements complete successfully, the changes are committed to the database using the COMMIT statement.
+If any of the statements fail, the transaction is rolled back using the ROLLBACK statement, and the database is returned to its previous state.
+### data type
+Storage Class | Meaning
+NULL | NULL values mean missing information or unknown.
+INTEGER | Integer values are whole numbers (either positive or negative).
+An integer can have variable sizes such as 1, 2,3, 4, or 8 bytes.
+REAL | Real values are real numbers with decimal values that use 8-byte floats.
+TEXT | TEXT is used to store character data.
+The maximum length of TEXT is unlimited.
+SQLite supports various character encodings.
+BLOB | BLOB stands for a binary large object that can store any kind of data.
+The maximum size of BLOB is, theoretically, unlimited.